apache/spark/docs/sql-programming-guide.md

 in a traditional relational database.
 A SchemaRDD can be created from an existing RDD, parquet file, or by running HiveQL against data stored in [Apache Hive](http://hive.apache.org/).

-**All of the examples on this page use sample data included in the Spark distribution and can be run in the spark-shell.**
+**All of the examples on this page use sample data included in the Spark distribution and can be run in the `spark-shell`.**

 </div>